aftanza/switcheo_challenge/problem 2/fancy-form-tailwind/README.md

 Project is made using NextJS (Typescript), Tailwind, and shdcn components.

-The form component is in /form/page.tsx named <CurrencyFormCard />
+The form component is in /form/page.tsx named CurrencyFormCard